 A safe, well-built and attractive outdoor deck adds beauty and value to your home, increases your living space, and provides the perfect spot for entertaining guests.
 However, all of this use and exposure to the elements eventually takes its toll, and some older decks begin to feel bouncy, spongey, and unstable.

 These unsightly gaps may partially contribute to the slightly unsteady feeling you experience when you walk across it.
 More likely though, the problem stems from joists that are no longer as firm as they should be.

-By using a technique called blocking — affixing pieces of wood in between the joists located underneath your deck — you can easily stiffen a bouncy deck.
+By using a technique called blocking, you can easily stiffen a bouncy deck by firming up those joists.
+Blocking means affixing pieces of wood in a staggered fashion between the joists located underneath your deck.

 Tools and Materials

 - Work gloves

 - Work light

 - Drill with screwdriver attachment to remove side panels

 - Pressure-treated lumber the same size as the joists

 - Hammer or rubber mallet